Packages and Resolution

 according to SemVer.

-is the front-end for creating a Resolve
+ops::resolve is the front-end for creating a Resolve.
+It handles loading

-file, checking if it needs updating, etc.
+the Cargo.lock file, checking if it needs updating, etc.

 Resolution is currently performed twice.
 It is performed once with all